 1099 tax form, referred to as “Information Returns” by IRS, should be sent by the company to the independent contractors if it paid more than $600 to them in the year 2019.
 Since there are many types of 1099 forms, the common forms are 1099-MISC, 1099-INT, 1099-S, 1099-C, 1099 B, 1099-R and 1099-DIV.

 It’s important for the employers to prepare and file the appropriate 1099s to the IRS before the 1099 deadlines otherwise heavy penalties for late submissions or wrong information will be imposed.
-The following table will help you to remember all the 1099 due dates for 2019 for sending tax forms to the contractors and for paper filing or e-filing them with the IRS.
+The following table will help you to remember all the 1099 due dates for 2020 for sending tax forms to the contractors and for paper filing or e-filing them with the IRS.

 1099 Deadlines for 2019